MarcoSantonastasi/golang_challenge/README.md

 - 'make unittest': Will launch a simple unit testimg suite against a 'stub' database

 As of now, all three dbs are seeded with the same migrations, but can be fully customised independently

 ## Description
+The core problem of transaction consistency has been approached by having a single source of truthin the 'transactions' table  The table records a transaction between Escrow, Cash and user accounts

 ## Work Log